gausby/processes_presentation/README.md

 iex(3)>
 ```

 Notice the prompt.
 The iex prompt was not torn down when our spawned process died.
-It got a notification about it though in its message box:
+It got a notification about it though in its mailbox:

 ```elixir
 iex(3)> flush